 The respondent is a 33-year-old man from Algeria.

 He recounts various attempts to cross the Greek border over the past months.
-At the beginning of February, he departed from Greece with the intention of crossing into Albania, but was intercepted by Greek police before reaching the border and was transported 20km back away from the border.
+At the beginning of February, he departed from Greece with the intention of crossing into Albania, but was intercepted by officers which, according to him, belong to the Greek police before reaching the border and was transported 20km back away from the border.
 According to the respondent, this was made in order to hinder a second attempt.

 20 days later the respondent continued his journey and on March 4 he successfully crossed the border together with two other men, one Algerian and one Moroccan, who he met on the route.
 In the following days, they walked about 50 km into Albania through the mountains, moving mainly during the night and resting during the day, avoiding major roads with more police presence.